Project completed implementation in March 2023

-ActionAid’s Education for Life (EfL), Kenya project will work with up to 5,000 highly marginalised 10-19 year old, out-of-school girls and 500 boys in the counties of Isiolo, Garissa, Migori, Kisumu and Kilifi.
-Of these, 1,500 of the girls and all 500 of the boys will be children with disabilities.
+ActionAid’s Education for Life (EfL), Kenya project worked with up to 5,000 highly marginalised 10 to 19-year-old, out-of-school girls and 500 boys in the counties of Isiolo, Garissa, Migori, Kisumu and Kilifi.
+Of these, 1,500 of the girls and all 500 of the boys were children with disabilities.

-The EfL project will provide both out-of-school learning activities and improvements to existing school provision to address teaching quality, curricula, school environments and management practices.
-It will also contribute to improved life chances of marginalised girls by tackling barriers such as child marriage, female genital mutilation, gender norms, stigma, discrimination and violence.
+The EfL project provided both out-of-school learning activities and improvements to existing school provision to address teaching quality, curricula, school environments and management practices.
+It also contributed to improved life chances of marginalised girls by tackling barriers such as child marriage, female genital mutilation, gender norms, stigma, discrimination and violence.

-- Establishing and delivering ‘catch-up’ classes in community spaces through moveable classroom facilities and specially-trained teacher-mentors near villages in hard-to-reach areas.
+- Established and delivered ‘catch-up’ classes in community spaces through moveable classroom facilities and specially-trained teacher-mentors near villages in hard-to-reach areas.

-- Offering psycho-social support and adolescent sexual reproductive health training for girls and boys, by community health volunteers, in ‘safe’ spaces through counselling and community sessions.
+- Offered psycho-social support and adolescent sexual reproductive health training for girls and boys, by community health volunteers, in ‘safe’ spaces through counselling and community sessions.

-- Introducing a modified, context-specific curriculum and individualised education plans.
+- Introduced a modified, context-specific curriculum and individualised education plans.

-- Addressing issues around Gender and Social Inclusion (GESI) through the structured integration of GESI standards by teachers.
+- Addressed issues around Gender and Social Inclusion (GESI) through the structured integration of GESI standards by teachers.

-- Promoting more favourable views towards girls’ education in the community with a focus on early marriage, pregnancy and female genital mutilation.
+- Promoted more favourable views towards girls’ education in the community with a focus on early marriage, pregnancy and female genital mutilation.